slalom/eks-iac/docs/AssumingEKSRootRole.md

 In this example, the role name will be the one from your cluster (ex: mi-cluster-us-west-2-cluster-root-masters)

 Run
-`aws-iam-authenticator token -i brightloom-cluster -r arn:aws:iam::11112222333:role/your-role-name`
+`aws-iam-authenticator token -i slalom-cluster -r arn:aws:iam::11112222333:role/your-role-name`

 ## You're in
 run